vinayhegde1990/devops-notes/docs/source/Postfix.rst

 Postfix
 ***********

-*Some useful links to cover the basics of Postfix*
+*Some useful links to explain the concepts of Postfix*

 ########
 Concepts